jandiorio/ansible-dnac-modules/README.md

    ```shell
    ansible-galaxy install wwt.ansible.dnac
    ```
-2. Configure the plugin by editing the `dna_center.yml` plugin configuration file
+2. Configure the plugin by creating a file named `dna_center.yml`.
+This is the plugin configuration file and I usually save it in a directory named `inventory`.

    ```yaml
    plugin: dna_center
    host: <your_dna_center>